How To Open a Fidelity Roth IRA: A Step-by-Step Guide

 I’ll walk you step-by-step through how to invest your first dollar into an index fund that tracks the S&P 500, which simply measures the stock performance of the United States’ 500 largest companies.

-This is a great way to start investing.
-You don’t need to do research on which stock will perform the best since you’ll be investing in all the stocks.
-If one stock fails, you have the other 499 stocks to keep you afloat.
+This is a smart and simple way to start investing.
+Picking stocks that beat the market consistently is tough.
+With the S&P 500, if one stock fails, you have the other 499 stocks to keep you afloat.
 This index fund has averaged a

-Step #1: Open a Fidelity Account
+Step 1: Open a Fidelity Account (Roth IRA)

 First, we want to register an account with Fidelity (you’ll need your name, SSN, DoB, etc).

-Select Open an Account.
+Open an Account.

-Choose Open Now under Roth IRA.
+Open Now under Roth IRA.

 You’re probably not a customer yet if you’re reading this article 🙂

-Enter valid information here.
+Enter your personal information here.

-Congrats!
+Congratulations!
 You’ve successfully registered an account with Fidelity.
 Verify that you received a confirmation email upon registration.

 Positions tab will tell you where your money is invested in all your investment accounts.
 Currently, you should have no investments.

-Step #2: Transfer Money Into Your Roth IRA
+Step 2: Transfer Money Into Your Roth IRA

 Core Position, meaning it’ll just sit in your account as if it’s sitting in your checking account.
 It’s not invested, yet, but you still need to take this step.

-Add your bank account and
+From to be your bank account and

 Once you have confirmed the transfer, it will take approximately one business day until the transfer is complete.
 So, now you can take a break.